 12. James Still, MD

-A Pine Barrens legend, James Still was said to be a 19th century African American doctor who was unable to practice due to his race.
+A Pine Barrens legend, James Still was said to be a 19th-century African American doctor who was unable to practice due to his race.
 The legends vary and some say he was lynched, while others say he went on to be a local hero and died a natural death.
-One thing is generally agreed upon, he haunts the area, aiding injured travelers.
+One thing is generally agreed upon: he still haunts the area, aiding injured travelers... so this one could definitely be worse, but at least the spirit of Dr. Still seems to have good will toward the living.

 13. The Massacre At Long Beach